-AM provides both end-user pages, located at openam/XUI, and an administrative console, located at openam/ui-admin.
+AM provides end-user pages, located at openam/XUI, and an administration UI, located at openam/ui-admin.

-Consider the following points to secure the AM console:
+Consider the following points to secure the AM admin UI:

-• Limit access to the administrative console.
+• Limit access to the AM admin UI.

-For example, allow access to the console URI only to inbound connections from a specific network, or create a blacklist or a whitelist with the endpoints the console uses.
-For more information and examples, see the How do I remove console access in AM (All versions)? in the ForgeRock Knowledge Base.
+For example, allow access to the console URI only to inbound connections from a specific network, or create a denylist or an allowlist with the endpoints the console uses.
+Learn more in How do I remove admin UI access in PingAM?

-Ensure administrative users present sufficiently strong credentials when logging in to the AM administrative console.
+• Ensure administrative users present sufficiently strong credentials when logging in to the AM administrative console.

 By default, users that log to the console make use of the chain or tree configured in the Organization Authentication Configuration property for the realm.
-To locate this property, navigate to Realms > Realm Name > Authentication > Settings > Core.
+To locate this property, go to Realms > Realm Name > Authentication > Settings > Core.